The Continuing Racial and Ethnic Income Gap in New York and the Nation

 The Persistent Gap Between White and Black Incomes in New York

-There has long been a substantial gap between the incomes of white Americans and those who describe themselves as African/American or black.
-As early as 1964, with the enactment of the Civil Rights Act, the Federal and state Governments began passing laws aimed at preventing discrimination in the workplace.
-Has New York seen significant progress in reducing wage […]
+There has long been a substantial gap between the incomes of white Americans and those who describe themselves as African-American or black.
+As early as 1964, with the enactment of the Civil Rights Act, the Federal and state Governments began passing laws to prevent workplace discrimination.
+Has New York significantly progressed in reducing wage inequality between blacks and […]

 Poverty in Upstate Metropolitan Areas – Characteristics and Change: 1999-2013